yuehaowang/pylash_engine/README.md

 ## Support

-If you find the library has some bugs or that you have any questions or advice, please let me know:
+If you find the library has some bugs or that you have any questions or advice, please let us know:

 > **My email:** wangyuehao1999@gmail.com
 >